-In line with the school's Positive Handling Policy, trained members of staff will have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom.
+Trained members of staff will have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom.
+This is detailed in Hollinhey's Positive Handling Policy.

-Physical Positive Handling will only be used as a last resort and as a method of restraint or to escort the pupil to a place of safety.
+Physical restraint will only be used as a last resort and as a method of restraint.
 Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.
 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.

 After an instance of physical intervention, the pupil will be immediately taken to the headteacher / Principal, and the pupil's parent will be contacted.
 Where appropriate, the headteacher / Principal may decide to temporarily remove the pupil from the school via a suspension, in line with the DfE's guidance on 'Suspension and Permanent Exclusion'.
 Where suspension is carried out, the pupil's parent will be asked to collect the pupil and take them home for the rest of the day - pupils will not be sent home without the school contacting their parent.
-All Positive Handling will be documented on CPOMs with a Positive Handling form uploaded as a matter of priority.